fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `salesforce_commerce_cloud`: The parameter to retrieve customer details.
 - `daily_api_call_limit` (Number)
 - `data_access_method` (String) Field usage depends on `service` value:
 	- Service `cosmos`: The source data access method.
 Supported values:`ACCOUNT_KEY`- Data access method that uses account keys to authenticate to the source database.
 It comes in both read-write and read-only variants.`RESOURCE_TOKEN`- Fine-grained permission model based on native Azure Cosmos DB users and permissions.
-Learn more in our [Cosmos DB Data Access Methods documentation](https://fivetran.com/docs/connectors/databases/cosmos#dataaccessmethods).
+Learn more in our [Azure Cosmos DB Data Access Methods documentation](https://fivetran.com/docs/connectors/databases/cosmos#dataaccessmethods).
 - `data_center` (String) Field usage depends on `service` value:
+	- Service `brightpearl`: Your Brightpearl data center.
 	- Service `qualtrics`: Data center ID of the Qualtrics account.
 Can be found in the URL before `qualtrics.com`.
 (For example, if your URL is `youraccount.ca1.qualtrics.com`, then the data center is `ca1`.)
-	- Service `zoho_crm`: Data Center
+	- Service `zoho_crm`: Data Center, depending on the Domain name
 - `data_set_name` (String) Field usage depends on `service` value:
 	- Service `bigquery_db`: Data set name
 - `database` (String) Field usage depends on `service` value: